Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be transported past the external memory interface within a second.
-It is calculated by multiplying the card's interface width by its memory clock speed.
-If it uses DDR RAM, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be transferred across the external memory interface in one second.
+It is calculated by multiplying the card's interface width by the speed of its memory.
+If the card has DDR type RAM, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

 Display Prices